Aparnaajaiswal/Aparnaajaiswal/README.md

 - 👋 Hi, I’m Aparna Jaiswal
 - 👀 I’m an Engineering Student
-- 🌱 I’m currently learning c++ and designing
+- 🌱 I am a UX/UI Designer based in Bareilly passionate about creating result-oriented user experiences, My primary goal is to provide a richly engaging and       innovative user experience to the user.
 - 📫 How to reach me : ping me up on linkedin or twitter :>

 <!---